the-strife-project/Strife/README.md

 To compile jotadOS, open a new terminal in the directory, and run `./build`.

 You can use `./run` to compile and run `qemu`, or `./debug` to compile and run `bochs`.
 There are equivalents for installing it in a virtual hard drive.

-## TODO list
-Here's a list of the things that are coming.

-- User space C library that can be dinamically linked with the binaries.
-- Network driver, IP, ARP, TCP...
-- Cryptography library.
-- Multitasking (scheduler).
-- FIFOs for inter-process communication.
-- Users and groups.
-- SSH-like remote system administration tool.

 ## Sources
 I have used several resources in order to do this project.